 If the student’s complaint is not resolved by the DSC within twenty (20) business days of receipt by the DSC, the student may submit a formal written grievance within an additional five (5) business days to the ADA Compliance Officer for Berea College.
 (Steve Karcher, 2nd Floor, Lincoln Hall, CPO 2211, ext.
 3131.)
 The statement of grievance must specify the nature and date of the accommodation decision being challenged or the nature and date of the alleged incident constituting discrimination.
 The Compliance Officer will meet with the student to discuss the complaint and will conduct any necessary investigation.
 The Compliance Officer will issue a written decision including findings and remedial actions, if any, to be taken by the College and/or the student.
 This decision shall be issued to the student and any others deemed appropriate within twenty (20) business days of the Compliance Officer’s receipt of the complaint.
 Files and records on all formal grievances shall be maintained by the Compliance Officer.
 The process stops when: a) the complaint is resolved, b) the student decides not to pursue the matter further, or c) the Compliance Officer completes a review and issues a written decision.

 If a student is not satisfied with the decision of the Compliance Officer, such student may file a written complaint with the Office of Civil Rights, U.S. Department of Education, 100 Penn Square East, Suite 515, Philadelphia, PA 19107; Tel.: (215) 656-8541; Fax: (215) 656-8605.

-Authorization for Minor Students
+Medical Authorization for Minors

 Students who are younger than 18 years old at the beginning of their first term at Berea College must have consent for treatment signed by a parent or legal guardian before they can register for classes.